-Art is a great teacher — revealing patterns in life, providing a medium of self-discovery, communicating through color, texture, and visual poetry.
-The teaching of art is also an art form — a creative process where the tools of knowledge and experience are used to shape connections between teacher and student.
+The teaching of art is also an art form — allowing teacher and learner to co-construct their understanding in visual and embodied ways.
+Art education is a creative process where the tools of knowledge and experience are used to facilitate opportunities for interaction between teacher, student, curriculum, and world.

 Nazareth College is one of the top-ranked schools in New York State for its art education degree program.
 Our future teachers are taught to present the study and creation of art in exciting and meaningful ways while continuing its lifelong development in their own lives.
 Our approach to teaching art is not simply to have students follow an assignment or perfect a technique, but to find a reason to make art that is meaningful to them.